Isle of Wight Coastal Path

-The Isle of Wight Coastal Path (or Coastal Footpath) is a circular long-distance footpath of around the Isle of Wight, England.
+The Isle of Wight Coastal Path (or Coastal Footpath) is a circular long-distance footpath of 70 mi around the Isle of Wight, England.
 It follows public footpaths and minor lanes, with some sections along roads.

 Route

 The path is waymarked in both directions and can be started at any point, but is described here clockwise from the pier at Ryde.